 # Remove the first row, since it only has the labels reviews = reviews[1:] texts = [row for row in reviews] topics = [row for row in reviews] # Process the texts to so they are ready for training # But transform the list of words back to string format to feed it to sklearn texts = [" ".join(process_text(text)) for text in texts]

-Everything is nice and tidy now; we are ready to start training.
-First, the texts must be vectorized, this is, transformed into numbers that we can feed to the machine learning algorithm.
+With the cleanup out of the way, we are ready to start training.
+First, the texts must be vectorized, that is, transformed into numbers that we can feed to the machine learning algorithm.

 We do this using scikit-learn.

 from sklearn.feature_extraction.text import CountVectorizer matrix = CountVectorizer(max_features=1000) vectors = matrix.fit_transform(texts).toarray()

 Now, we separate our training data and our test data, in order to obtain performance metrics.

 from sklearn.model_selection import train_test_split vectors_train, vectors_test, topics_train, topics_test = train_test_split(vectors, topics)

 Finally, we train a Naive Bayes classifier with the training set and test the model using the testing set.

 from sklearn.naive_bayes import GaussianNB classifier = GaussianNB() classifier.fit(vectors_train, topics_train) # Predict with the testing set topics_pred = classifier.predict(vectors_test) # ...and measure the accuracy of the results from sklearn.metrics import classification_report print(classification_report(topics_test, topics_pred))